03.10.2025

 For teams exploring this model, discussions about stack integration-sometimes with the help of a dedicated WordPress team-focus less on themes and more on infrastructure orchestration.
 Containers, Kubernetes, and serverless deployments reshape the role of WordPress, making the wrapper analogy more evident than ever.

-on a WordPress site.
+To illustrate the concept, consider a user requesting the URL /about/ on a WordPress site.
 What appears to be a single action is actually a layered process:

 Every step presents potential bottlenecks and opportunities for intervention.
 WordPress coordinates the cycle, but optimization depends on deeper knowledge of the stack.